wendyverdonk93/docs/content/integrations/hosted/lightspeed_app/faq/refunding-lightspeed.md

 There are two ways how to refund an order.
 The first is by creating a credit memo or cancelling an order from the Lightspeed backend.
 By doing so, a refund request is sent to MultiSafepay.
 If the request proceeds succesfully, the credit memo will show a green dot.
 This is the recommended method.

-You can also crate a refund in your [MultiSafepay Control](https://merchant.multisafepay.com), however, refunding directly from your Lightspeed backend is recommended.
+You can also create a refund in your [MultiSafepay Control](https://merchant.multisafepay.com), however, refunding directly from your Lightspeed backend is recommended.